Honesty. Respect. Fairness. Strong Advocacy.

 Call Ms. Abbott Today

-Ms. Abbott can help you will all aspects of paternity matters, whether you are seeking paternity or opposing the motion.
-Call her Satellite Beach office at 321-253-2275 or send her an email.
+Ms. Abbott can help you with all aspects of paternity matters, whether you are seeking paternity or opposing the motion.
+Call her Satellite Beach office at 321-966-4375 or send her an email.
 Schedule a consultation today.
+She represents clients throughout Brevard, Duval, Miami-Dade, Broward and Fort St. Lucie counties.